hotspot-developments/low-power-sampler/README.md

 The ESP has a deepsleep facility.
 The great thing about deepsleep is that it consumes very little power.
 The drawback with deepsleep is the waking up - it does this via a reset, so that your program effectively starts from scratch with each wake.
 The only way I found to preserve some values between deepsleeps is to use some memory in the RTC hardware module<sup>3</sup>.
 So I divided the code into two modules; one to hold, update, save and retrieve the sampling configuration, and the second to use the configuration to work out when to invoke a sensor reading, and when to transmit values over the wifi.

 ### Configuration
 As pool-sensor project took shape we realized that taking a single reading wasn't necessarily reliable.
 So we took 5 samples, and used the mode average to represent the measurement.
-The samples were taken at 5 second intervals and the resulting measurement transmitted to an MQTT server each hour.
-Note that we didn't really need hourly measurements, we could store those up and transmit, say, 6 hourly-measurments every 6 hours - saving even more battery.
+The samples were taken at 5 second intervals and the resulting measurement transmitted to an MQTT<sup>5</sup> server each hour.
+Note that we didn't really need hourly measurements, we could store those up and transmit, say, 6 hourly-measurements every 6 hours - saving even more battery.

 The Configuration class has a method to set the Sampling config:
 ```